The struggles for marriage equality, gay rights, and rise of HIV/AIDS infections among the LGBTQ+ community are well known.

 Post-procedure will raise additional challenges, as insurers often don’t pay for care pertaining to the sex that a patient used to be.
 Establishing rules that refuse coverage of service that does not appear consistent with the gender marked in a person’s records were meant to prevent erroneous billing, but negatively affects the trans population.

-What are Other Challenges?
+What are other challenges?

-The LGBT community is diverse, and different populations have different challenges.
+The LGBTQ+ community is diverse, and different populations have different challenges.
 Remain open to other perspectives to recognize challenges that you may have not considered in the past.
 React understanding and supportive to all cultures in your community.